 Call Legal Helpline to enquire about making a no win no fee claim today.
 After listening to your situation in depth, we can provide you with an excellent personal injury solicitor who can offer you a no win no fee service.
 Call today, to begin your holiday accident compensation claim.

-Legal Helpline is a personal injury claims advisory service, which is staffed by informed legal advisors and expert solicitors.
+Legal Helpline is a personal injury claims advisory service and Claims Management Company, which is staffed by informed legal advisors.
 You can call us for free to receive holiday claims advice.
 If you have legitimate grounds to claim, we will refer you to a personal injury solicitor on out panel who has experience handling holiday accident claims, who will proceed with yours right away.
 Many of our personal injury solicitors have decades of experience, so you’ll be in safe hands.
 Our solicitors always fight to get their clients the maximum amount of compensation they are owed, so there’s no one better to handle your overseas accident compensation claim.

 If you have questions about making a claim for a holiday accident abroad, we’d love to hear from you.
 Call us today, for your free consultation to see how much your compensation claim could be worth, alternatively use our online enquiry form.
 We’re looking forward to hearing from you.